kruesemann/labyrinth/IDEAS.md

 * special maps on random levels
     * preceding levels tease this with sound and objects

+* grove with star fragments

+* invisible items revealed by flare

+* crystal-encased items obtainable with the help of flare

+## Objects

+* plants that block the view from above
+    * lit from "below"
+    * hiding place from enemies

 # GUI

 * game options